inspector-repl/inspector/README.md

   - [ ] autotools
   - [ ] make
   - [ ] meson
-- include type declaration into the repl
+- [ ] include type declaration into the repl
+- [ ] search for '#include INSPECTOR' before parsing (speed)
+- [ ] use verbose mode of compiler to get additional include paths for cling / [ ] libclang parsing
+- [ ] multiprocessing scanning